theotherp/nzbhydra/ISSUE_TEMPLATE.md

+You don't have to follow this template by the letter, just think about what you're trying to achieve ;-)

 ## How to do a bug report

 * What do you expect to happen?
 What does happen?
 * Have you searched for this problem?
+You don't have to answer, just make sure.
 * Can the problem be reproduced?
 How?
 * Use a proper title.
 Describe the problem succinctly, don't just copy and paste the error message.